shrideio/shoebox/src/vault/README.md

     -  Create a role linked with the policy and generate a secret id for the role.
 Click the Vault CLI shell icon (![Alt text](/resources/img/vault_shell.png?raw=true "Vault shell")) in the top right corner to open a command shell.
 Execute the following commands in the UI shell.

-        - Create a new `ciagent` role and link it with the `ciagent` policy.
+        - Create a new `ciagent` role and link it to the `ciagent` policy.
             ```
             > vault write auth/approle/role/ciagent policies="ciagent"
             ```

-        - Read the read the Role ID.
-The Role ID is used as a login.
+        - Read the Role ID.
+The Role ID is used for issuing an access token.
             ```
             > vault read auth/approle/role/ciagent/role-id
             ```